 (i) to the physical structure of the dwelling, including any systems that provide the dwelling with water, disposal of sewage or electrical hook-up,

 (iii) urgent and required for the continued safe occupancy of the dwelling, as determined by the Minister;

 (d) the occupants of the single-family dwelling must not have an annual financial capacity, including total household income and savings, to make the repairs;

-(e)the total household income for the occupants of the single-family dwelling must be within the total household income limit set out in the following table for the place where the dwelling is located and the number of bedrooms:
+(e) the total household income for the occupants of the single-family dwelling must be within the total household income limits set by the Minister.

 Applying for assistance

 4 (1) A person applying for assistance under the program must be both an owner and an occupant of the single-family dwelling in need of repairs and must intend to continue to be an occupant of the dwelling on an ongoing basis.

 (2) An applicant must submit an application in the form prescribed by the Minister, together with any of the following documentation or information, as requested:

 (ii) proof of cohabitation,